-At the end of the reporting period, corporate guarantee given by the Company to a bank for facilities issued by the bank to the Company's subsidiaries amounted to RM8,543,698 (2018: RM9,986,917).
+At the end of the reporting period, corporate guarantee given by the Company to a bank for facilities issued by the bank to the Company's subsidiaries amounted to RM10,905,618 (2019: RM8,543,698).

-At the end of the reporting period, the directors of the Company are of the opinion that no significant expected credit losses are expected under these financial guarantees in view that the borrowings were secured by a first party first and second legal charge on leasehold quarry lands and office units under the property, plant and equipment (Note 10), fixed deposits of the subsidiaries (Note 14), personal guarantee executed by a director, joint and several guarantees of a director of the Company and a former director of the Company and debenture over fixed and floating charges as disclosed in Note 19.
-The financial effects of IFRS 9 relating to financial guarantee contracts issued by the Company are not material to the financial statements of the Company and therefore are not recognised as at 31 December 2019 and 31 December 2018.
+At the end of the reporting period, the directors of the Company are of the opinion that no significant expected credit losses are expected under these financial guarantees in view that the borrowings were secured by a first party first and second legal charge on leasehold quarry lands and office units under the property, plant and equipment (Note 10(a)), fixed deposits of the subsidiaries (Note 14), personal guarantee executed by a director, joint and several guarantees of a director of the Company and a former director of the Company and debenture over fixed and floating charges as disclosed in Note 19.
+The financial effects of IFRS 9 relating to financial guarantee contracts issued by the Company are not material to the financial statements of the Company and therefore are not recognised as at 31 December 2020 and 31 December 2019.